Fidelalencar/LCtestcontentR/README.md

 # LCtestcontentR
-Repository of functionalities and objects for content production to the website.
+Functionalities and objects for content production to the website.